zhiming99/rpc-frmwrk/Concept.md

 The RPC-frmwrk user API comes in both synchronous and asynchronous flavors.

-## Stateful Connections
+## Stateful Connection

 Before the RPC calls can be delivered to the Server, the RPC-frmwrk will setup a connection between the proxy/server.
 The connection is dedicated to the proxy/server pair.
 And only the requests can be accepted with the valid `Object Path`, `Interface name` plus the specific `TCP connection` and `RouterPath`.
-The connection will push the event from the server to all the subscriber proxies.
+The connection also delivers the event from the server to all the subscriber proxies.
+Besides the RPC calls and events, the connection also carries the streaming messages between proxy/server in either direction.

 ### RPC calls and events